Urahara

-Urahara is a Japanese anime television series based on the webcomic PARK Harajuku: Crisis Team!, which is written by Patrick Macias and illustrated by Mugi Tanaka.
+Urahara (浦原, Urahara) is a Japanese anime television series based on the webcomic PARK Harajuku: Crisis Team!, which is written by Patrick Macias and illustrated by Mugi Tanaka.
 The anime adaptation was co-produced by EMT Squared and Shirogumi and aired from October to December 2017.

 Synopsis

 Three high school girls hailing from Harajuku band together to fight off culture thieving aliens from outer space.